 Our cooking themes listed below are the basis for all our Cooking Classes and experiences.
 Go to the SCHEDULED CLASSES page to learn about how our themed classes work, and visit the PRIVATE GROUP CLASSES for all the details on how to create that special event for a group of friends!

-The dates indicated underneath the themes are for our Scheduled Classes in 2022.
+The dates indicated underneath the themes are for our Scheduled Classes remaining in 2022.
+Our 2023 dates will be posted soon.

 Menus change weekly, depending on the season and availability of farm produce.
 The dishes are just suggestions of what might be prepared in the class.
 The dates listed underneath each theme are for scheduled classes.
 Private groups get to choose their own theme and receive a customized menu a few days before their class.
 We will make all efforts to adapt recipes for Dietary restrictions when possible.
 Please make a note when filling out the booking form.